lyzzie333/lyzzie333/README.md

 - 👋 Hi, I’m @lyzzie333
 - 👀 I’m interested in cats and cars
 - 🌱 I’m currently learning data science specializing in quantitative analysis
-- 💞️ I’m looking to collaborate on building lasting friendships with fellow data ppl
-- 📫 How to reach me - instagram is itsbabychaos
+- 📫 How to reach me - instagram is elizabethrose.mp3
-- 😄 Pronouns: she her
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: i grew up in salem massachusetts

 <!---
 lyzzie333/lyzzie333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.